 Is planning approval required for single dwellings on land zoned residential?
 No. In a majority of cases as per the Tasmanian Planning Scheme and State Planning Provisions single dwellings can qualify as development without consent.
 Planning approval is not required for single dwellings which comply with the Acceptable Solutions in development standards in five residential zones (GRZ, IRZ, LDRZ, RLZ, VZ).
-Acceptable Solution criteria and development standards which must be met varies for each of the above listed zones, which includes the following provisions: Setback provisionsHeightSite coverage POS Sunlight and overshadowing.
+Acceptable Solution criteria and development standards which must be met varies for each of the above listed zones, which includes the following provisions: Setback provisions Height Site coverage POS Sunlight and overshadowing.
 A Local Provisions Schedule may be applied which triggers the need to obtain planning approval.
-It is often the strict adherence and inflexible application of these requirements that can lead to planning approval being required.
 Is there a statutory timeframes for planning approval (where required)?
 Yes, the Planning Authority must determine 'Permitted' planning applications within 28 days and 'Discretionary' planning applications within 42 days from the date of submission.
 Is there a fast track assessment pathway for dwellings?
 No, as the majority of dwellings can qualify as development without consent.
-The Tasmanian government is considering a Development Assessment Panel model that may be able to assist in the fast tracking of some residential development types.
 Is there a statutory time for fast track?
 Not applicable, as there are no specific single dwelling fast track mechanisms.
 Who is responsible for issuing building approvals?
 Single dwellings require a building approval from the local authority.
 A (private) building surveyor makes application to the local authority for a certificate of likely compliance.
 Is there a statutory timeframe for building approvals?
 Yes.
 A local authority is required to issue a certificate of likely compliance within 21 days.